 Refunds for Materials Lost and Paid

 A full refund will be given if the item is returned with a receipt within 14 days of payment.
 If it is returned with a receipt within six months of payment, the cost of the item but not the processing fee will be refunded.
-After six months, no refund will be given.
+After twelve months, no returns will be accepted.

 Computers and Printing